 Gilbert’s dance training stems from growing up learning and becoming a ballet folklórico dancer.
 He performed the traditional Mexican dance in Texas, France, and Mexico.
-He performed the traditional Mexican dance in Texas, France, and Mexico.
-After he started college, “I kind of branched out and started dancing for the NBA and the WPA for a couple [of] years.”
+He played the traditional Mexican dance in Texas, France, and Mexico.
+After he started college, “I branched out and started dancing for the NBA and the WPA for a couple [of] years.”

 He is humble but excited about the popularity of Shine and hopes to continue working in film.
 He aspires to be the Gene Kelley or Fred Astaire of Latino Dancers.
-He talked about the recent surge of movie musicals like La La Land, the remake of Gypsy and Westside Story.
+He talked about the recent surge of movie musicals like La La Land, the remake of Gypsy, and Westside Story.
 “I find myself being drawn to wanting to create.
-The movie musicals are pretty popular, today.
+The movie musicals are pretty popular today.
 I would love to kind of go in that direction.
-I would love to continue dancing in film.”
+I would love to continue dancing in films.”

-His dancing and acting talent landed him the role as Junior in Shine.
+His dancing and acting talent landed him the role of Junior in Shine.
 Junior is the younger of two Puerto Rican brothers who are separated by a tragedy.
 They find themselves on opposite sides of a gentrification project seven years later.
-Junior is trying to maintain the culture of their neighborhood that their father created.
-The older brother, Ralphi, played by Jorge Burgos, works with other corporations that are building local and want to redevelop their family’s neighborhood.
+Junior is trying to maintain the culture of the neighborhood that their father created.
+The older brother, Ralphi, played by Jorge Burgos, works with other corporations building locally and wants to redevelop their family’s neighborhood.
 Thus, raising the cost of living, which the family cannot afford and closing down the Salsa Dance Studio.

 Debbie Reynolds Legacy Studio

-Director Anthony Nardolillo caught CBS eye due to this film and is about to direct TV episodes for the network.
+Director Anthony Nardolillo caught CBS's eye due to this film and is about to direct TV episodes for the network.